blambeau/quickl/examples/hello_world/README.md

     # invalid option: --no-such-option
     # hello_world [--help] [--version] [--capitalize] [WHO]

-## What's magic in here?
+## You have to known that ...

+* An **instance** of command is actually executed.
+Therefore, it is safe to install instance variables through options and to use them in execute().
-* Documentation shown with --help is the rdoc documentation evaluated in the binding of the SimpleCommand class.
-You can use #{...} to display specific things.
+* Documentation shown with --help is the rdoc documentation evaluated in the binding of the SimpleCommand **class**.
+Therefore, you can use #{...} to display specific things (like #{sumarized_options}).
 * Default error handlers are installed by default to catch Interrupt Minicom::Exit and OptionParser::Error.
-See error_handling example to learn more about them
+See error_handling example to learn more about them.